SergeWilfried/dunia-protocol-core/docs/protocol/references/oracleref.md

     returns (Decimal.D256 memory);
 ```

 Inverts a `price` to be reported in the reverse direction.
-When applied to `peg` it reports X per FEI wher X is some underlying asset.
+When applied to `peg` it reports X per COWRIE wher X is some underlying asset.

 ## Public State-Changing Functions